HR General Administrative and University Policies

 - Fares for shuttle or airport bus service (upon arrival at destination city), where available or costs of public transportation for other ground travel.

-- Taxi and limousine fares, only when there is no less expensive alternative.
+- Taxi and limousine fares, only when there is a no less expensive alternative.

 - Overnight stays for seminars or training programs when the distance is greater than 55 miles from Lincoln University one way.